|May 6, 2024

 Welcome to the Spanish Masters Program at CSUSB and the Department of World Languages and Literatures!
 Courses offered in the Spanish M.A. provide intensive study of Spanish and Spanish American literature and civilization, as well as Spanish linguistics.

 Our program is designed for those students seeking to enhance their skills at the secondary or community college level, as well as those students who desire to continue their studies for an advanced degree.
-The Spanish M.A. consists of 45 quarter units.
+The Spanish M.A. consists of 31 semester units.
 Currently, we offer only one option: Hispanic Literature, Linguistics, and Civilization.

-Dr. Correa (far left) and Department Chair, Thomas McGovern (center back), celebrated the Spanish Masters program with current and past Graduate students.
+Dr. Correa (far left) and former Department Chair, Thomas McGovern (center back), celebrated the Spanish Masters program with current and past Graduate students.